 No Cheering in the Press Box

-usty sort with bushy eyebrows and a cigar permanently affixed to his lips, Hotzman covered baseball his entire life and personified a bygone era in the press box.
-The legendary Chicago scribe even penned a book, No Cheering in the Press Box in which he interviewed 44 fellow sports writers from the previous generation, a collection including the likes of Fred Lieb, Red Smith, John Kieran, Paul Gallico, Shirley Popovich, and Jimmy Cannon.
+He once sent me a copy of the book he wrote, No Cheering in the Press Box.
+Several years ago, I gave that copy to a dear friend.
+Recently, I ordered another copy, which I've just begun to re-read.
+In this classic, he interviewed fellow sports writers from the previous generation, a collection including the likes of Fred Lieb, Red Smith, John Kieran, Paul Gallico, Shirley Popovich, and Jimmy Cannon.

 Press boxes everywhere have a lot of empty seats these days.
 The business is in a state of flux.
 Nobody knows what the future holds.
 I’d love to hear Jerome’s take on social media and what’s on the horizon.